This section will lay out some strategies for practitioners as they get deeper into the practice.

 There are a myriad of meditation techniques in the world but you only need one.

-The system I teach includes MANY techniques.
+The system I teach includes MANY (too many?) techniques.
 But don't let that cause you any concern because you only need one.
 Any technique in Shinzen's system can give you all the benefits of the practice.
 Find one that works for you and stick with it.
 Or sample the whole tool box.

 The technique that is right for you is the one that works for you.